 The hype of the Superfoods - from Acaí to Chia to Cacao, Turmeric, Quinoa and Kale: The hyper boom everyone talks about and tries at least once, but protecting and enhancing the body through its largest organ - the skin - by inventing Super-garments, do few.
 The founder, Regina Polanco, who has travelled the globe to find the most specialized cashmere weavers to make her visions come to life and produce the garments through their unique weaving techniques, is making a change and disrupting the athleisure industry by envisioning fairness, sustainability and comfort.
 The 2-way business of Pyrates, the athleisure wear and Pyratex, the fibers, is set out to create a (comfortable) uniform of a new generation.

-Busy, overworked, inactive societies have been giving the chance to make their daily routines a tad bit easier by enhancing the body/life balance with Entrenarme, founded by the duo and specialists in the Sports Industry, Diego Moya and Sebastien Borreani, is a booming global marketplace enabling its users to find the ideal coach and studio to train in.
-Entrenarme gets people moving through its easiness and functionality that has highest priority on tailor-matching everything from training to nutrition to rehabilitation to the customer’s needs.
-It’s simple - users search for trainers and centres near them, compare prices, hours and availability, read reviews and chose the best suitable option - and empowers the vision and mission of ASICS completely.
+Busy, overworked, inactive societies have been given the chance to make their daily routines a tad bit easier by enhancing their body/life balance with Entrenarme, founded by the Sports Industry specialist duo, Diego Moya and Sebastien Borreani.
+It’s a booming global marketplace enabling users to find their ideal coach and space to train in.
+By way of its easiness and functionality, Entrenarme gets people moving, tailor-matching everything from training to nutrition to rehabilitation.
+It’s effortless - users search for trainers and centers near them, compare prices, hours and availability, read reviews, and choose the best suitable option - completely empowering the vision and mission of ASICS.

 Many sports teams have turned to intricate analytics and data to understand athletic performances and fitness levels.
 A whole industry of athletic wearables that accumulate metrics have blossomed and become near universal for elite sports teams across the world, however these remain expensive and out-of-reach for the average consumer.
 Shea Balish, a native of Lockeport, Nova Scotia (a tiny fishing village with just over 500 residents, yet absolutely sports obsessed, especially when it comes to basketball) PhD in Sports and Exercise and dedicated his entire career in studying sports, a Banting Fellow at the University of Toronto, an expert in kinesiology as well as sports psychology, saw an opportunity to disrupt and scrap the need of needing wearables altogether, and that is exactly what he did.
 He developed an app named Curv in Toronto, which happens to be the absolute hub for machine learning.
 Curv transforms the cameras of regular mobile devices into motion capture tools (to capture running, shooting, pitching and performing other sporting movements) to use as a versatile diagnostic tool that recognizes areas of skill improvement and identifies potential injuries.
 Curv gives everyday athletes - specifically young athletes - advanced AI tech and 3D modelling to understand, track and share their process.